EnricoPittini/Barcodes-verification/README.md

 - `guide-barcode-verification.pdf`: in-depth description of linear barcodes print quality verification.
 - `report.pdf`: description of the solution.

-For an in-depth view of the functions interfaces, check out the documentation and the doc-strings inside the Python files.
+For an in-depth view of the functions interfaces, check out the documentation and the doc-strings inside the Python files, inside the `src` folder.

+For a small tutorial, see the notebook `usage` inside the `notebooks` folder.

+The folder `tests` contains the tests executed on all dataset images.

+The folder `out` contains the excel output files for all dataset images.

 ## DESCRIPTION
 Given an image containing a barcode, the task consists in verifying the print quality of the barcode, by computing some quality parameters.